nikovirtala/typesafe-dynamodb/README.md

 ### Single Table Design

-Below are two `interface` declarations, representing two types of data stored in a single DynamoDB table - `User` and `Order`.
+Below are two `interface` declarations, representing two types of data stored in a single DynamoDB Table - `User` and `Order`.
 Single table design in DynamoDB is achieved by creating "composite keys", e.g. `USER#${UserID}`.
 In TypeScript, we use template literal types to encode this in the Type System.

 ```ts
 interface User<UserID extends string = string> {